Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs

 \abstract { Far fewer gas giants have been caught in their accretion phase than mature ones are known.
-Extremely Large Telescope (ELT) instruments will have a higher sensitivity and a smaller inner working angle than instruments up to now, which should allow more productive searches and detailed characterisation. } { We study the observability of accreting gas giants with METIS, the first-generation ELT spectrograph.
-We focus on the accretion-tracing hydrogen \neuThH{recombination lines} accessible at a resolution $R\sim10^5$, mainly \Bra and Pfund-series lines. \neuThH{Our approach is general but we} take \PDSb as a fiducial case. } { To calculate high-resolution line profiles, we combine a semianalytical multidimensional description of the flow onto an accreting planet and its circumplanetary disc (CPD) with local non-equilibrium shock-emission models.
-We assume the limiting scenario of no extinction, \neuThH{appropriate for gas giants in gaps}, and negligible contribution from magnetospheric accretion columns.
-We use simulated detector sensitivities to compute required observing times. } { Both the planet surface and the CPD surface shocks contribute to the total line profile, which is non-Gaussian and much narrower than the free-fall velocity.
-For the adopted baseline accretion rate onto \PDSb, the \Bra line peak is equal to the photospheric continuum\neuMB{, modulated mostly by water features.} However, the rotation of the planet \neuMB{broadens} the features, helping the shock excess stand out. \neuRvB{At \Bra, already the continuum of \PDSb should yield $\SNR=12$ in 4~h.
-The peak excess should require only about 15~min to reach $\SNR\approx3$.} } { \Bra is a potent planet formation tracer accessible to METIS in little integration time.
-Resolved line profiles will place independent constraints especially on the mass and radius of an accreting planet, and help identify the accretion mechanism(s) at work. }
+Extremely Large Telescope (ELT) instruments will have a higher sensitivity and a smaller inner working angle than tools up to now, which should increase search yields and allow detailed characterisation. } { We examine what METIS, the first-generation ELT spectrograph, can reveal about accreting gas giants.
+We focus on the accretion-tracing hydrogen recombination lines accessible at a resolution $R\sim10^5$, mainly \Bra and Pfund-series lines.
+Our approach is general but we take PDS\,70\,b as a fiducial case, which is very similar to WISPIT\,2\,b. } { To calculate high-resolution line profiles, we combine a semianalytical multidimensional description of the flow onto an accreting planet and its circumplanetary disc (CPD) with local non-equilibrium shock-emission models.
+We assume the limiting scenario of no extinction, appropriate for gas giants in gaps, and negligible contribution from magnetospheric accretion columns.
+We use simulated detector sensitivities to compute required observing times. } { Both the planet surface and the CPD surface shocks contribute to the total line profile, which has a Gaussian core but wider and asymmetrical wings.
+The line is much narrower than the free-fall velocity, and in fact has a constant width $\FWHM\approx30$--40~km\,s$^{-1}$ for a big part of parameter space.
+For the adopted baseline accretion rate onto PDS\,70\,b, the \Bra line peak excess is as strong as the photospheric continuum, which is modulated mostly by water features.
+However, the rotation of the planet broadens the features, helping the shock excess stand out.
+At \Bra, already the continuum of PDS\,70\,b should yield a per-bin $\SNR=12$ in 4~h.
+Observing the peak excess at $\SNR\approx3$ should require only about 10~min.
+With ProDiMo, we estimate the CPD not to hinder the detection of the line emission. } { \Bra is a potent planet formation tracer accessible to METIS in little integration time.
+For pure shock emission, the line shape is barely sensitive to the planetary or system parameters.
+A complex profile would indicate that magnetospheric accretion contributes significantly.
+In any case, the high spectral resolving power of METIS will help reveal the line shapes even of faint accretors with great fidelity. }

 \keywords{accretion --- planets and satellites: gaseous planets --- planets and satellites: detection --- planets and satellites: formation --- radiative transfer --- line: profiles}